top of page

 "I Believe in a Thing Called Love" by Scott Bradlee's Postmodern Jukebox and Maiya Sykes, Originally by The Darkness

 These covers show how love songs can evolve and touch us in new ways.
+Each artist brings their unique style, breathing fresh life into timeless classics.
 Whether you prefer powerful vocals, intimate acoustic versions, or soulful duets, these renditions offer something special for every romantic moment this Valentine’s Day.

 Framed sign on a wooden surface reads "Be My Valentine" next to a glass vase with three pink roses, creating a romantic mood.